Philip Larkin: Reception history

 When first published in 1945, The North Ship received just one review, in the Coventry Evening Telegraph, which concluded "Mr Larkin has an inner vision that must be sought for with care.
 His recondite imagery is couched in phrases that make up in a kind of wistful hinted beauty what they lack in lucidity.
 Mr Larkin's readers must at present be confined to a small circle.
 Perhaps his work will gain wider appeal as his genius becomes more mature?"
 A few years later, though, the poet and critic Charles Madge came across the book and wrote to Larkin with his compliments.
 When the collection was reissued in 1966, it was presented as a work of juvenilia, and the reviews were gentle and respectful; the most forthright praise came from Elizabeth Jennings in The Spectator: "few will question the intrinsic value of The North Ship or the importance of its being reprinted now.
 It is good to know that Larkin could write so well when still so young."

 The Less Deceived was first noticed by The Times, who included it in its List of Books of 1955.
 In its wake many other reviews followed; "most of them concentrated ... on the book's emotional impact and its sophisticated, witty language."
 The Spectator felt the collection was "in the running for the best published in this country since the war"; G. S. Fraser, referring to Larkin's perceived association with The Movement felt that Larkin exemplified "everything that is good in this 'new movement' and none of its faults".
-The Times Literary Supplement called him "a poet of quite exceptional importance", and in June 1956, the Times Educational Supplement was fulsome: "As native as a Whitstable oyster, as sharp an expression of contemporary thought and experience as anything written in our time, as immediate in its appeal as the lyric poetry of an earlier day, it may well be regarded by posterity as a poetic monument that marks the triumph over the formless mystifications of the last twenty years.
+The Times Literary Supplement called him "a poet of quite exceptional importance".

+In June 1956, the Times Educational Supplement was fulsome: "As native as a Whitstable oyster, as sharp an expression of contemporary thought and experience as anything written in our time, as immediate in its appeal as the lyric poetry of an earlier day, it may well be regarded by posterity as a poetic monument that marks the triumph over the formless mystifications of the last twenty years.
 With Larkin poetry is on its way back to the middlebrow public."
 Reviewing the book in America, the poet Robert Lowell wrote: "No post-war poetry has so caught the moment, and caught it without straining after its ephemera.
 It's a hesitant, groping mumble, resolutely experienced, resolutely perfect in its artistic methods."